JuliaLang/PackageCompiler.jl/README.md

 ## Building a shared library
-`PackageCompiler` can compile a julia library into a linkable shared library, built for a specific architecture, with a `C`-compatible ABI which be linked against from another program.
+`PackageCompiler` can compile a julia library into a linkable shared library, built for a specific architecture, with a `C`-compatible ABI which can be linked against from another program.
 This can be done either from the julia api, `build_shared_lib("src/HelloLib.jl", "hello")`, or on the command line, `$ juliac.jl -vas src/HelloLib.jl`.
 This will generate a shared library called `builddir/libhello.{so,dylib,dll}` depending on your system.

-The provided julia file, `src/HelloLib.jl`, is PackageCompiler's entry point into the library, so it should be the "top level" library file.
+The provided julia file, `src/HelloLib.jl`, is `PackageCompiler`'s entry point into the library, so it should be the "top level" library file.
 Any julia code that it `include`s or `import`s will be compiled into the shared library.